 What is Adult Bullying?

 Before discussing what one can do about bullying it is important to understand what bullying is, as well as the different types and forms that it can take since the strategy that may be most appropriate will depend on the type of harassment that you are experiencing.
 It is also good idea to know your enemy: not all bullies are the same and their motivations differ.
 So you will have to adapt your defensive strategy to the situation and the specific bully.

-An adult bully is a person whopersistently uses intimidation, offensive conduct, or insulting behaviour to humiliate, belittle or get his way.
-The key to this definition is that the behaviour must be persistent.
-Isolated incidents of inappropriate behaviour do not make a person a bully; we have probably all been guilty of some wrongful actions at some point in our lives.
-But when these acts form part of the person's regular repertoire of behaviours, and come define his or her personality, then you are dealing with an adult bully.
+An adult bully is a person who persistently uses intimidation, offensive conduct, or insulting behavior to humiliate, belittle or get his way.
+The key to this definition is that the behavior must be persistent.
+Isolated incidents of inappropriate behavior do not make a person a bully; we have probably all been guilty of some wrongful actions at some point in our lives.
+But when these acts form part of the person's regular repertoire of behaviors, and come define his or her personality, then you are dealing with an adult bully.

 Six Practical Steps You Can take to Counteract Bullying Behavior.